cirosantilli/markdown-style-guide/README.md

 Prefer indented code blocks to fenced code blocks wherever you can use them, since they are part of the original standard, and fenced code blocks are not.

-Code blocks must be preceded and followed by an empty line.
+Code blocks must be surrounded by an empty line.

 # Tables